nfriend/website-3.0/_posts/2024-10-13-gitab-pages-with-multiple-domains.md

 - [nathanfriend.dev](https://nathanfriend.dev)
 - [nathanfriend.io](https://nathanfriend.io)

-At the time, the first two redirected to the third (I've since decided to instead centralize on `.com` since `.io` domains are [getting expensive lately](https://news.ycombinator.com/item?id=29403773).)
+At the time, the first two redirected to the third (I've since decided to instead centralize on `.com` since `.io` domains are [getting expensive lately](https://news.ycombinator.com/item?id=29403773) and I'd like to retire it someday.)

 This _should_ be easy to do with GitLab pages, since GitLab [supports domain-level redirects via a Netlify-style `_redirects` file](https://docs.gitlab.com/ee/user/project/pages/redirects.html#domain-level-redirects).
 But a quick test configuration like this didn't seem to work: